 Before you complete your contract, here are some helpful resources:

-If you're a newly admitted student, please accept your offer of admission to the University of Illinois, and then wait two business days before completing your housing contract.
+If you're a newly admitted student, please accept your offer of admission to the University of Illinois, and then wait 48 hours before completing your housing contract.

-We offer a variety of apartment and lease options for graduate students, research associates, students with families, faculty/staff, transfer students, and visiting scholars.
-In order to be eligible for these accommodations, the leaseholder of a University Housing apartment must be formally affiliated with the University.
+We offer a variety of apartment and lease options for graduate students, research associates, students with families, faculty/staff, transfer students and visiting scholars.
+To be eligible for these accommodations, the leaseholder of a University Housing apartment must be formally affiliated with the University.
 Apply now for University Apartments

 Meal Plan Only

 Do you live off campus but still want a meal plan?
-You are welcome to dine with us in our award-winning Dining Services.
-Our meal plan can be used at six dining halls conveniently located all over campus.
-Sign up for a meal plan
+You are welcome to dine with us in our award-winning dining facilities.
+Our meal plans can be used at five dining halls conveniently located all over campus.
+Sign up for a meal plan.

 During the year, specialty housing is available for students in both the halls and apartments.
 Please choose one of the following options if you are living in the halls and will need housing during the fall, winter, or spring breaks, or if you are visiting the University and in need of guest housing.